TrueUSD Price Tops $1.00 on Major Exchanges (TUSD)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-TrueUSD launched on March 31st, 2018.
-TrueUSD’s total supply is 3,058,830,093 tokens.
+TrueUSD’s launch date was March 31st, 2018.
+TrueUSD’s total supply is 3,057,066,179 tokens.
+TrueUSD’s official Twitter account is @tusdio.
 The official website for TrueUSD is tusd.io.
-TrueUSD’s official Twitter account is @tusdio.
 TrueUSD’s official message board is trueusd.medium.com.

 TrueUSD Token Trading